dakom/awsm/README.md

 It's also just my personal stomping grounds to figure stuff out, and is therefore more free to err on the side of "is this good enough for now" vs. "is this the right api, is it modular enough, etc."

+The various features pretty much match what is testable on the [demo](https://awsm.netlify.com/) and each one has a link to that example's source.

-There's a few major areas under development, but lots of stuff is done :) Check it out!
+A few major areas under development, but lots of stuff is done :) Check it out!

 ## Building